 - Subacute granulomatous thyroiditis

 - Subacute lymphocytic thyroiditis

-Most forms of thyroiditis result in three phases: overactive thyroid (hyperthyroidism), underactive thyroid (hypothyroidism), and return to normal.
+Most forms of thyroiditis result in 3 phases:

-When the thyroid is inflamed, it often releases to much thyroid hormone, causing hyperthyroidism.
-Then, when there is no more thyroid hormone to release, the body doesn't have enough, causing hypothyroidism.
+When the thyroid is inflamed, it often releases too much thyroid hormone, causing hyperthyroidism.
+Then, when there is no more thyroid hormone to release, the body does not have enough, causing hypothyroidism.

 Signs and Symptoms